nav-jk/ReTrOGPT/README.md

 ### ⚠️ Model Status
 -  Currently Using: A placeholder GPT-2 model hosted on Hugging Face
--  Coming Soon: A fully custom-trained GPT-2 model built and fine-tuned by the project author
+-  Coming Soon: A fully custom-trained GPT-2 model built and fine-tuned by me.

+##  Credits

+- Retro Terminal inspired by [crt-terminal](https://github.com/essserrr/crt-terminal) by **essserrr**